Gilgo Beach killings suspect is expected to be charged with a fourth killing, source says | KRDO

 By Brynn Gingras and Mark Morales, CNN

-(CNN) — Serial killings suspect Rex Heuermann is expected to be charged with a fourth killing in connection with the Gilgo Beach killings, according to a source familiar with the investigation.
+(CNN) — Serial killings suspect Rex Heuermann is expected to be charged with a fourth killing in connection with the Gilgo Beach case, a source familiar with the investigation said Sunday.

-Heuermann is expected in court Tuesday, that source and two additional law enforcement sources said.
+Heuermann is scheduled to be in court Tuesday, according to the Suffolk County district attorney.
 ABC and CBS previously reported the news, citing multiple sources.

+Investigators plan to announce “a significant development in the investigation” after the hearing, the district attorney said in a news release.

 He faces three counts of first-degree murder for the killings of Melissa Barthelemy in 2009 and Megan Waterman and Amber Costello in 2010, according to the Suffolk County District Attorney’s Office.
 He has pleaded not guilty.